The Basics - Part 2

 (Note the pattern created by the overlap in the upper right photo is also the exact same as in the moiré bezel in one of the two Wah original tricorders.)

-Many hobbyists tend to think that the communicator's moiré patterns came in only two basic varieties: the spider discussed above and a wavy pattern seen in Gamma (made popular by the "The Making of Star Trek" TMOST book) or Delta.
-In fact we see a different pattern or configurations in each of the ten comms that came out of Wah's shop.
+As it turns out, we see a different pattern or configurations in each of the ten comms that came out of Wah's shop.
 These are discussed at length on:

 > > > The Details - A MOIRÉ STORY < < < <